 1/4 cup fresh basil leaves, sliced or minced

-3 to 4 (yes, more) fat cloves of garlic
+2 to 3 (yes, more) fat cloves of garlic, minced and then smashed

 1/4 cup (yes, more) fresh basil leaves, minced tiny